Volunteering on Fuerteventura

-I hired a car on my last week to visit some places I love and look for new ones to discover.
+I hired a car on my last week to visit some places I love and to look for new ones to discover.
 I've said it before and I'm saying it again that I absolutely love driving on the long deserted roads, meet other travellers, and bond with nature.
 Travelling is so inspiring!
-During these last day trips, I won back my goofy, happy vibes and loving energies which I lost during my time at the volunteer place.
-I feel so FREE and HAPPY again!
+During these last day trips, I won back my goofy, happy vibes and loving energies which I have lost at the volunteer place.
+I feel FREE and HAPPY again!

-I also learned about myself that routine and I are still not best friends and that cleaning houses on daily basis is very tiring and boring.
+I've also learned that routine and I are still not best friends and that cleaning houses on daily basis is very tiring and boring.
 I bow in front of people who make a living from being full-time cleaners.
 All my respect!

 I'm intrigued to do more volunteering not just on the Canary Islands (definitely still my favourite place to be!) but around the world.
-I would rather volunteer at places where I learn something new or serve a good cause, particularly with children, animals, or plants.
+I would rather volunteer at places where I learn something new e.g. arts and healing, or serve a good cause, particularly with children, animals, or plants.

 My next adventure, however, will be a paid role as I've run out of money again.
-I will be flying to a small island in Denmark for the summer and I'm super excited to explore it and explore the new culture with it!
+I will be flying to a small island in Denmark for the summer to look after a little girl and help to improve her English.
+I'm super excited to explore a new island!
 I'm also looking forward to climate change.
-I've turned a bit lazy under the Sun on the Canaries. ☀️
+I've turned lazy and somewhat aimless under the Sun on the Canaries. ☀️

 I also want to tell you what vivid dreams I had in the first two weeks!
 They felt so real that it confused me when I woke up.
 I don't remember now what happened in the dreams exactly but in one of them, I was laughing so hard that I was sure I laughed out loud in my bed.
 Then I had a very sad dream.
 And then I wrote songs and when I woke up I remembered the words and the tunes that I recorded quickly with my phone.
 Maybe if I stay longer on the island, I will be able to write a whole music album, lol.
 These dreams are proving the power of the Third Eye Chakra that is active on Fuerteventura.
 "IF THIS CHAKRA IS BALANCED: It can enable clairvoyance, telepathy, lucid dreaming, expanded imagination, and visualization" You can check my previous post on more details on the chakra-island connection here